Overweight

 How is BMI calculated?

-By dividing weight in kilograms by height in meters squared.
+BMI is calculated by dividing a person's weight in kilograms by their height in meters squared.

-What are health risks associated with being overweight?
+What are the health risks associated with being overweight?

-Increased risk of diabetes, heart disease, and certain cancers.
+Being overweight may increase the risk of developing conditions such as diabetes, heart disease, and certain types of cancer.

-By maintaining a healthy diet and regular physical activity.
+Being overweight may be preventable by maintaining a healthy lifestyle, including a balanced diet and regular physical activity.

 If you have any feedback, please get in touch.